 The Software Engineering course provide students with a capacity to think creatively to develop and program software solutions; an ability to apply knowledge, understanding and thinking skills to develop and communicate solutions to real world problems; a systematic approach to problem-solving, with excellent career prospects and interesting content.
 Software Engineering is a distinctive field within the Computing discipline.
 Software Engineering promotes a deeper understanding of fundamental concepts, programming languages and innovative technologies.
-Project work enables students to collaborate on problems and develop team and communication skills that are highly valued in industry.
-Software Engineering encourages students to explore the impact of innovations in computing technology on society and the environment.
 Students will develop their computing skills across the 4 domains: technical skills, social awareness, project management and computational thinking skills.